Jeremyfishb/Jeremy-coral/Final Presentation.md

 **runCometQ --wocomet --single** ***.mzXML**

-Ran in directory where .RAW MS data is stored
+Ran in directory where .RAW MS data were stored

 Allows to open website for each peptide and protein to see score and abundance